 waits until the underlying socket times out, which is platform

-On Unix, MySQL Shell connections using classic MySQL protocol default to using Unix sockets when the following conditions are met:
+On Unix, MySQL Shell connections default to using Unix sockets when the following conditions are met:

 A host name is not specified or it is equal to

-A socket is provided with a path to a socket file
+-Soption is specified, with or without a path to a socket file.